Big data for managers

 What you'll learn, and how you can apply it

-- Communicate business objectives to data professionals
+- Discover how to communicate business objectives to data professionals

 - Understand the business implications of technical decisions and assess the risk-reward trade-offs of different projects